 The current evidence does not identify any human actor inside or outside Microsoft.

-Search engines use automated policy and quality systems, crawler queues, site diagnostics, and complaint-review channels.
+Search engines use automated policy systems, quality classifiers, crawler queues, site diagnostics, spam and malware classifiers, complaint-review channels, and public-result rendering layers.
 Any of those mechanisms could explain reduced or uneven visibility.
-So could benign or internal explanations: stale diagnostic state, policy classifiers, quality systems, false-positive malware or spam filters, unsupported status propagation, and public-search rendering differences.
-These exhibits establish the anomaly while leaving complaint history, policy trigger, technical bug, and actor identity unresolved.
+So could benign internal explanations: stale diagnostic state, unsupported status propagation, false-positive filters, canonicalization defects, or index-serving bugs.

 The Open Questions